 COVID-19 Virtual Town Hall for Cardiac Center Families

-The Cardiac Center at Children’s Hospital of Philadelphia (CHOP) held a virtual Town Hall on May 21 about the impact of COVID-19 on cardiac patients and families.
+The Cardiac Center at Children’s Hospital of Philadelphia (CHOP) held its first virtual Town Hall on May 21 about the impact of COVID-19 on cardiac patients and families.

 At the Cardiac Center’s recent COVID-19 Virtual Town Hall, we received a high volume of questions, some of which were not addressed during the live event.